 Our research is committed to development of open access and open source resources for cancer genome analysis.
 Research projects cover a wide spectrum of cancer informatics and clinical statistics with an emphasis on translation and application.
 Specifically, we use computational methods for the analysis of large cancer datasets at the molecular level (DNA, RNA and protein) to identify markers for diagnosis, prognosis and drug response prediction in cancer.
 We have contributed to the early development of methods for analysis of transcriptional regulation (ORegAnno) and RNA-seq analysis and visualization (Alexa Platform).

 In addition to our basic and clinical research interests, we are also passionate about the scholarship of teaching and learning.
-We have made substantial contributions to the training and education of tomorrow's bioinformaticians through our involvement in CBW and CSHL workshops and the BioStars forum.
+We have made substantial contributions to the training and education of tomorrow’s bioinformaticians through our involvement in Canadian Bioinformatics Workshops (CBW) and Cold Spring Harbor Laboratory (CSHL) workshops and the BioStars forum.
 We are currently developing a bioinformatics and clinical informatics training program that takes a practical, hands-on approach to cancer genome analysis for personalized medicine.